 Overall this was an awesome experience and we were able to use this a great team building activity and understand the strength of our team.

-Even though the execution of the project happened in 14 days, the actual planning started few months ago.
+Even though the execution of the project happened in 14 days, the actual planning started a few months before.
 I don’t want to give the wrong impression that you can do a finished product from scratch (without the idea and research) in such a short time.
-I was cautious, on this scale, if we don’t plan correctly we will simply end up spending 2 weeks with a bit of fun and no outcome.
+I was cautious, on this scale, if we hadn’t planned correctly we would have simply ended up spending 2 weeks with little fun and no outcome.

 We have put together a website with some information about Document360.
 If you are interested to try out the product, you can request for early beta access.

 You can sign up early beta access via https://document360.io